C4Cgwsc/GWSC-clubs-website/README.md

 # GWSC-clubs-website
-The official repository for the clubs website of GWSC.
+This is the website for GWSC clubs, as the name would suggest.
+Live website link to be posted.